Jatayu Earth's Center Nature Park

 Jatayu Earth's Center, (/ml/) also known as Jatayu Nature Park is a national park and tourism centre at Chadayamangalam in Kollam district of Kerala, India.
 It stands at an altitude of 350 m above mean sea level.
 To get to the top, there is a cable car, and it is the only cable car in Kerala.
 The honor of being the largest bird sculpture in the world belongs to Jatayu.

-The sculpture measures 200 ft long, 150 ft wide, 70 ft in height and occupies 15000 sqft of floor area).
+Made of concrete and steel, the sculpture measures 200 ft long, 150 ft wide, 70 ft in height and occupies 15000 sqft of floor area).
 It was sculpted by Rajiv Anchal.